joomdev/Mighty-Addons/README.md

 11. **OpenTable Widget** - Integrate your OpenTable Listing on Your website and start taking orders.
 12. **Content Toggle Widget** - Create Content toggle section to display two variation of a content.
 13. **WhatsApp Chat Widget** - Add a floating WhatsApp Chatbox on your WordPress site.
+14. **Timeline** - Solve all your events showcase problems by showing them through Timeline by using different factors.

 ### Mighty Addons Extensions
-1. **Cross-Site Copy Paste Style(Pro)** - The feature allows you to copy the style of website A to Website B.
+1. **Cross-Site Copy Paste Style (Pro)** - The feature allows you to copy the style of website A to Website B.
 2. **Unsplash Integration (Pro)** Access to free royalty-free stock photos from Unsplash
 3. **Pixabay Integration** Access 1 million + Stock photos from Pixabay.
 4. **Particles Background (Pro)** Add Interactive and animated moving backgrounds on your content sections.
-5. **Cross-Site Copy Paste** Copy content from Website A to Website B with simply a few clicks.
+5. **[Cross Domain Copy Paste](https://mightythemes.com/cross-domain-copy-paste/)** Copy content from Website A to Website B with simply a few clicks.
+6. **[Wrapper Link](https://mightythemes.com/mighty-addons/wrapper-link/)** Transform any element into a link by entering any normal URL or Hashed URL with smooth scroll.
-6. **Advance Gradient (Pro)** Add multiple gradients on any element for normal and hover mode with transition effects for hover.
+7. **[Advance Gradient (Pro)](https://mightythemes.com/mighty-addons/advance-gradient)** Add multiple gradients on any element for normal and hover mode with transition effects for hover.
-7. **Advance Shadow (Pro)** Add multiple shadows on any element for normal and hover mode.
+8. **[Advance Shadow (Pro)](https://mightythemes.com/mighty-addons/advance-shadow)** Add multiple shadows on any element for normal and hover mode.
-8. **Wrapper Link** Transform any element into a link by entering any normal URL or Hashed URL with smooth scroll.
+9. **[Display Conditions - (Pro)](https://mightythemes.com/mighty-addons/display-conditions)** - Display your content to only those users who are satisfying the display rules and hide from others.
+10. **[MA Custom CSS](#)** - Add and apply custom CSS from Elementor Free through Mighty Addons.

-We are working on more Elementor Widgets, and they will be updated soon.
-Still, you have any specific widget or feature request, feel free to **[get in touch with us.](https://mightythemes.com/contact/)**
+We are working on more Elementor Widgets which are frequently updated.
+Still, you have any specific widget or feature request, feel free to **[get in touch](https://mightythemes.com/contact/)**.

 ## Have any questions or facing any issue?
 We are proud of our support team.
 If you are facing any issue or have any questions regarding Mighty Addons for Elementor, feel free to **[post us on our support forum](https://mightythemes.com/support/c/mighty-addons/)**.
 Our technical WordPress Developer would love to help you.